 4. Burp Suite:

-This is a web application security testing tool that includes a SQL Injection Scanner.
+This is a web application security testing tool that includes a SQL injection Scanner.

 SQL Injection attacks continue to be a major threat to web application security, and the consequences of a successful attack can be devastating.
-By understanding the methods used by SQL Injection attackers, and implementing best practices for prevention and detection, web application developers and administrators can effectively protect their applications against this type of attack.Follow Us
+By understanding the methods used by the attackers, and implementing best practices for prevention and detection, web application developers and administrators can effectively protect their applications against this type of attack.Follow Us